 Lorne Olfman is a professor and director in the Center for Information Systems & Technology (CISAT) at Claremont Graduate University.
 Olfman’s research interests include: how software can be learned and used in organizations, the impact of computer-based systems on knowledge management, and the design and adoption of systems used for group work.

 Olfman received his MBA and PhD from Indiana University before coming to CGU.
-He has been on the CISAT faculty for 30 years.
-Along with Terry Ryan, Olfman co-directs the Social Learning Software Lab ([SL]2).
-A key component of Olfman’s teaching is his involvement with doctoral students; he has supervised 61 students to completion and has served on 77 other dissertation committees.
+He has been on the CISAT faculty for 33 years.
+Along with Terry Ryan, Olfman co-directed the Social Learning Software Lab ([SL]2).
+Their new endeavor, along with Wallace Chipidza, is TwIST.
+A key component of Olfman’s teaching is his involvement with doctoral students; he has supervised 73 students to completion and has served on 100 other completed dissertation committees.

-As an active member of the Information Systems community, Olfman has co-authored 159 refereed articles, including 57 in journals, 27 as book chapters, and 75 as conference papers.
+As an active member of the information systems community, Olfman has co-authored 168 refereed articles, including 60 in journals, 28 as book chapters, and 80 as conference papers.
 He is a senior editor of the AIS Transactions on Human Computer Interaction.
 Olfman was also co-chair of the doctoral consortium for the 2009 Americas Conference on Information Systems.